Gilmore Girls: Revival

 Because the final season was not written by the series creator, and the new writers had not known that the finale was definitely the last episode, Lauren Graham noted that a lot of fans "were disappointed with how it [the series] ended".
 In 2009, Amy Sherman-Palladino expressed an interest in pursuing a Gilmore Girls film, to finish the series as she originally intended.
 Over the following years, fans and journalists continued to ask regularly if the show would return.
 Privately, Sherman-Palladino stayed in contact with Graham, Bledel, Patterson, and Bishop to discuss the possibility, but nothing came to fruition.

 In June 2015, for the 15th anniversary of the show, the cast and showrunners reunited for a special panel at the ATX Television Festival.
 When asked about a possible revival, Sherman-Palladino told the audience "I'm sorry, there's nothing in the works at the moment."
 The hype generated by the reunion, however, empowered Sherman-Palladino to pitch new episodes and encouraged Netflix to produce them.
-In October 2015 – eight years after the show had ended – TVLine reported that the streaming channel struck a deal with Warner Bros to revive the series in a limited run, consisting of four 90-minute episodes, written and directed by Amy and Daniel Palladino.
+In October 2015 – eight years after the show had ended – TVLine reported that the streaming channel struck a deal with Warner Bros to revive the series in a limited run, consisting of four 90-minute episodes, written and directed by Amy Sherman-Palladino and Daniel Palladino.
 The Palladinos explained that it felt like the right time creatively to continue the story, and that the freedom provided by Netflix made it possible.

 The revival miniseries, titled Gilmore Girls: A Year in the Life, was filmed from February to May 2016.
-Aside from Edward Herrmann, who died a year prior, every cast member who received a main credit on the show returned for at least a scene, while many supporting characters also made an appearance.
+Aside from Edward Herrmann, who died two years prior, every cast member who received a main credit on the show returned for at least a scene, while many supporting characters also made an appearance.
 The sets all had to be rebuilt from scratch, using nothing but photos and footage from the original series.
 The revival was released on Netflix on November 25, 2016, to positive reviews.
 There is speculation regarding a possible second revival, with Netflix reportedly keen.